 This course is a residential networking and research methods course with a curriculum that continues for the year after the course.
 The residential component will be held at the Birmingham Conference and Events Centre, from 09:30 on Friday through 16:00 on Saturday, with a course dinner on Friday night.

-As you are aware, Hepatology in the UK prides itself on being an academic specialty.
+As you are aware, we are proud of being academic specialties.
 The course is intended to prepare final year trainees to become principal investigators on their own NIHR portfolio studies as they move into the consultant grade.

-It has been designed to ensure Hepatology trainees ‘graduate’ with a robust understanding of clinical research.
-The NIHR Hepatology group understand that, although many hepatology NTNs have previously had some research experience, this may not include the skills required to lead a CRN-supported clinical trial at any UK NHS hospital.
+It has been designed to ensure our trainees ‘graduate’ with a robust understanding of clinical research.
+The NIHR Hepatology and Gastroenterology groups understand that, although many of our NTNs have previously had some research experience, this may not include the skills required to lead a CRN-supported clinical trial at any UK NHS hospital.
 The programme aims to equip you with the skills required to be a Consultant Principal Investigator on day one of your Consultant job.

-Additionally, we hope the course will also be an opportunity for you to meet other Hepatology NTNs and create lasting networks to facilitate collaborative future research.
+Additionally, we hope the course will also be an opportunity for you to meet other Hepatology and Gastroenterology NTNs and create lasting networks to facilitate collaborative future research.

 We are aware that training is expensive and that study budgets can only go so far.
 The BSG and the NIHR Clinical Research Network support the financial costs of the course and you will only be asked to pay a £50 registration fee.
 Some LCRNs have offered to support travel expenses.
 If yours will not (please check), you may be able to reclaim retrospectively from the BSG.